Updated on January 8, 2025

 • Blurred vision

-Ambien may also cause some seriously life-threatening sleep behaviors.
-For example, some people who have taken Ambien have gotten out of bed to drive their cars (sleep-driving), prepare and eat food, engage in sexual activities, make phone calls, sleepwalk, and more while not fully awake.
+In other cases, people may prepare food, engage in sexual activities, make phone calls, and sleepwalk.
 You may not remember doing any of these activities after you fully wake up.

 Symptoms of Ambien addiction include the following: